sortlight/ai-prompt-learning/README.md

 #  AI Prompt Engineering – 7 Day Learning Challenge

 Welcome to my 7-day journey into the world of **AI Prompt Engineering**.
-Each day I learn a new concept, test it with real prompts, and document the results here.
-Final project at the end
+Each day I learn a new concept, test it with real prompts and further document the results here.
+Final project at the end...
+Cant wait!!! kindly enjoy the ride.

 ![Banner](./banner.png)